hackoregon/crash-data-wrangling/README.md

     FROM SERVER odot_crash_data_server INTO odot_crash_data_schema;
     ```
 3. Run the query by pressing the lightning bolt button above the query editor.
 The import will proceed.
 4. When the query finishes, right-click on "Schemas" and refresh.
-Then go down the tree to "Foreign Tables" and you'll see the imported data!
+Then go down the tree to "Foreign Tables" and you'll see the imported schema!

+### Importing the data

 ### Saving the database.
 1. Right-click on the "odot_crash_data" database and select "Backup".